leanprover/lean4/doc/quickstart.md

     del elan-init.ps1
     ```
     See the [elan repo](https://github.com/leanprover/elan) for other installation options and details.

 1. Install [VS Code](https://code.visualstudio.com/).

-1. Open VS Code and install the `lean4` extension.

-    ![installing the vscode-lean4 extension](images/code-ext.png)

-1. Create a new file with the extension `.lean` and add the following code:
+1. Create a new folder called `Foo` and type:
     ```lean
-    import Leanpkg

-    #eval Leanpkg.leanVersionString
+    lake init Foo
     ```

+1. Open this folder in VS Code and install the `lean4` extension.

+    ![installing the vscode-lean4 extension](images/code-ext.png)

-    You should get a syntax-highlighted file with a "Lean Infoview" on the right that tells you the installed Lean version when placing your cursor on the last line.
+    You should get a syntax-highlighted file with a "Lean Infoview" on the right.
+    Add the following #eval statement which tells you the installed Lean version
+    when placing your cursor on the last line.

     ![successful setup](images/code-success.png)

 1. You are set up!
-Try opening a Lean folder containing a package file `leanpkg.toml`.
-You can create your own packages using `leanpkg init` on the command line.
-   Packages **have** to be opened using "File > Open Folder..." for imports to work.
-   Saved changes are visible in other files after running "Lean 4: Refresh File Dependencies" (`Ctrl+Shift+X`).
+You can now also run `lake build` from the command line to get
+   an executable version of your Lean program.